-Frank Lloyd Wright designed this house for inventor and firearms manufacturer Maynard Buehler and his wife, Katie in 1948.
+Frank Lloyd Wright designed this house for inventor and firearms manufacturer Maynard Buehler and his wife, Katie in 1948 in Orinda, California.
 Buehler was known for machining the highest-quality mounts, bases, and rings for rifle scopes and needed a workshop and office.

 The Buehler House is one of Wright's Usonian designs, laid out in an "L" shape with heated, Cherokee Red-colored concrete floors.
 The hexagonal living room has a shed roof, with a gold leaf inset that reflects light into the space.

 It's larger than most Usonian homes at 4,350 square feet, with three bedrooms, three baths, kitchen, den, dining room, and a home office/machine shop designed for Mr. Buehler's work.
 The utilitarian, concrete block exterior as seen from the street looks much more modest than that.